 As an Arlington Public School (APS) site, you can be recognized and rewarded for your dedication to sustainable transportation.

-Through the APS partnership with ATP, your school or site will see immediate benefits, including:
+Through the APS partnership with Arlington Transportation Partners (ATP), your school or site will see immediate benefits, including:

 - Reduction of vehicle traffic around/to school and around neighborhoods